aosborne17/Python-With-Amazon-Web-Services/README.md

 ## Simple Storage Solution

 This is a demo of setting up an Amazon Web Service (AWS) S3 bucket and uploading a file with Python.

-Refer to the python files within this repository to see some code snippets!
+Refer to the [Code Examples](/code-examples) within this repository!!

 ## Setting Up Bucket